cs326-final-bet/cs326-final-bet/docs/final.md

 #### TrackDB

-- _id: String, Database identifier
+- `_id`: String, Database identifier
-- strava: Object
+- `strava`: Object
-  - activityId: Number, ID of activity from Strava's API
+  - `activityId`: Number, ID of activity from Strava's API
-- userId: ID of user who created the track
+- `userId`: ID of user who created the track
-- points: Object[], Array of objects which represent the latitude and longitude line the track took.
+- `points`: Object[], Array of objects which represent the latitude and longitude line the track took.
-- likes: String[], Array of user IDs who liked the track
+- `likes`: String[], Array of user IDs who liked the track

 ### URL Routes/Mappings
 **A final up-to-date table of all the URL routes that your application supports and a short description of what those routes are used for.
 You should also indicate any authentication and permissions on those routes.**